mohit-singhal/Image-Compressor/README.md

 # Image-Compressor
-Python tool Compress images of a folder
+Python tool to Compress images of a folder